 Since the first oil crisis, Japan has made impressive achievements in energy conservation, mostly due to the combined efforts made by both public and private sectors.
 In1973 when the first oil crisis occurred, the oil resource dependency of Japan was as high as 80% of its total primary energy demand.
 The oil crisis revealed that the country's fragility of energy supply and demand structure, but the government took advantage of the situation as a precious lesson and has made utmost efforts that subsequently have built a robust supply and demand structure.
 On the supply level, the diversification of energy sources has been facilitated by successfully switching to alternative energies such as natural gas or nuclear power.
 On the demand level, the industrial sector has played a central role in energy conservation.
-As the result of those tireless efforts, the country's oil dependency has declined to about 46%, which enables Japan to realize an energy conservation oriented society while staying as an economic power at the same time.
+As the result of those tireless efforts, the country's oil dependency has declined to about 44.4% (in 2010), which enables Japan to realize an energy conservation oriented society while staying as an economic power at the same time.
 In terms of energy consumption per GDP, Japan has been successful in curbing increasing the consumption, compared with other major developed nations.

-In the meantime, the member nations reached an agreement with the target that required developed nations to cut their GHG emissions at the 3rd Session of the Conference of the Parties (COP3) in Kyoto 1997.
 Further energy conservation efforts have since been perceived to reach the goal and conserve the environment on a global level.
 More than 90 % of GHG is carbon dioxide and approximately 90% of carbon dioxide is emitted from combusting fossil fuels, which means nearly 80 % of GHG emissions originates from energy use.
 For that reason, potent and effective energy policies are regarded to be the key player in resolving the environmental problems.

-The government decided to set up measures covering both energy supply and demand to achieve the 6% GHG emission reduction goal set by the Kyoto Protocol.
 On the demand level, the government has urged the industrial, commercial/residential and transportation sectors to promote further energy conservation, even though considerable efforts have already been taken since the oil crisis.
 Especially, as the countermeasures for the recent continuing rising trend of energy consumption in the commercial sector and the transportation sector partly due to people's lifestyle changes, the Advisory Committee on Energy and Natural Resources has reviewed the measures for energy conservation from 2001.
-The committee put forward additional measures in 2005 and reviewed them in 2007 (refer to Page 39, 3.6 (3)).
+The committee put forward additional measures in 2005 and reviewed them in 2007.
 The expected minimum saving amount is about 77 kL-oe.
 Furthermore, the government announced on 23rd September, 2009 that Japan will aim to reduce GHG emission by 25% by 2020 compared to the 1990 level.
+With a drastic change in the energy demand/supply due to the Great East Japan Earthquake and nuclear crisis in Japan in 2011, the importance of energy conservation is increasing and measures such as revision of energy conservation act continues to be taken.